DerickRedDanger/CS50AI/README.md

 #### What I Learned
 - Understanding of propositional and first-order logic.
 - Applied logical reasoning to solve complex puzzles and games.
+- Learned how to represent knowledge in a structured way that allows for automated reasoning.
+- Developed AIs for logical deduction and game playing, enhancing problem-solving and critical thinking skills.

 ### Uncertainty